Datsun 240Z / 260Z

 When you compare these two graphs, you will notice how much less the 260Z offer is than the 240Z.
 Considering that this model, unlike the 240Z, is less popular, you can count on finding it cheaper.
 But not much cheaper!
 The price ranges from $5,000 to $95,000, depending on the condition of the vehicle.

 So, if you're thinking about adding a Datsun 240Z or 260Z to your garage, just remember - you're not just buying a car, you're buying a piece of automotive history.
-And hey, if nothing else, at least you'll look damn good cruising down the street in one of these bad boys.
+If nothing else, at least you'll look damn good cruising down the street in one of these bad boys.

 Unique Car Zone Team